 - In surveys

-How do you Solve A Squared B Squared C Squared?
+How Do You Solve A Squared Plus B Squared Equals to C Squared Using Pythagorean Theorem?

-A squared B squared C squared implies c2 = a2 + b2, which is the formula of the Pythagoras theorem, for figuring out the hypotenuse in a right triangle when the other two sides are given.
+A squared plus B squared equals to C squared implies c2 = a2 + b2, which is the formula of the Pythagoras theorem, for figuring out the hypotenuse in a right triangle when the other two sides are given.

-Can we Apply the Pythagoras Theorem to any Triangle?
+Can We Apply the Pythagorean Theorem to Any Triangle?

-No, you can't apply Pythagoras theorem to any triangle.
+No, you can't apply the Pythagoras or the Pythagorean theorem to any triangle.
 It needs to be a right-angled triangle only then one can use the Pythagoras theorem and obtain the relation where the sum of two squared sides is equal to the square of the third side.